-- A copy of the proof of service of the notice of direct proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on April 27, 2012, indicating a monthly rent of \$800.00 due on the first day of the month; and - A copy of a 10 day notice to end tenancy for unpaid rent which was issued on July 2, 2012, with a stated effective date of July 12, 2012 for \$800.00 in unpaid rent.
+- A copy of the proof of service of the notice of direct proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on March 31, 2011, indicating a monthly rent of \$750.00 due on the first day of the month; and - A copy of a 10 day notice to end tenancy for unpaid rent which was issued on November 3, 2012, with a stated effective date of November 16, 2012, for \$750.00 in unpaid rent.

-Documentary evidence filed by the landlord indicates that the tenant had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by personal service on July 2, 2012.
+Documentary evidence filed by the landlord indicates that the tenant had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by personal service which was signed by the tenant on November 3, 2012.